Mike6x/dotnet-starter-kit/src/README.md

 - JWT auth is configured through `JwtOptions` (issuer, audience, signing key, token lifetimes) and validated at startup.
 - For production, run behind HTTPS with HSTS enabled (see Playground Blazor host for an example) and store secrets (like `SigningKey`) outside source control (user secrets, environment variables, or secret managers).

+### Health Endpoints
+- `/health/live` reports process liveness only (no database calls).
+- `/health/ready` runs all registered health checks, including EF Core database checks for Identity, Multitenancy, and Auditing; it returns 503 when any of these checks is unhealthy.

 ## Development Workflow
 ### Adding a Module
 1. Create `Modules/MyFeature` and `Modules.MyFeature.Contracts`.